 Finally, the Sideburns’ are best gauged according to a face shape rather than solely the style.

 How To Trim Sideburns For Your Face Shape

 Sideburns are invaluable framing devices for a gentleman’s face shape.
 Much like Imperial beards, they can be used to adjust and balance out facial proportions.
 Their length can be used to elongate or shorten the face.

 Mutually, the thickness or follicle length can be used to build width.
 In either case, the objective should be to strive for structural harmony and balance.

 We have listed 7 individual face shapes, which are used to assess whether a particular style will suit men.
 If you aren’t yet familiar with yours, we strongly recommend you quickly follow our face shape identifying guide before you continue reading this section.

 Diamond Face Shapes

 Diamond face shapes can make use of Sideburns to soften their angular characteristics.
-If the Sideburns are short, they are best trimmed to avoid widening the cheekbones any further.
+If the Sideburns are short, make sure they are trimmed to avoid widening the cheekbones any further.
 However, long Sideburns used with volume provides texture, which softens their chiselled features.